Israel blames Iran for attack on freighter near the Persian Gulf

 Iranian officials have pledged revenge for the killings of senior nuclear scientists widely attributed to Israel, including the assassination of its top researcher outside of Tehran in November.

-And last week, in response to a rocket attack in Iraq that killed a contractor working with the American military, U.S. forces struck facilities in eastern Syrian used by Iranian-back militia groups.
+And last week, in response to a rocket attack in Iraq that killed a contractor working with the American military, U.S. forces struck facilities in eastern Syrian used by Iranian-backed militia groups.
 That attack, the first military action authorized by Biden, killed more than 20 fighters, according to the British-based Syrian Observatory for Human Rights.

 Israel contends that Iran’s ambitions for regional dominance represent the biggest threat to its security.
 Netanyahu, in Monday’s interview, said his government remained committed to stopping Iran from developing the capacity to make a nuclear weapon — something which Tehran has denied it’s doing.